google/dana/docs/Principles.md

 **Regression status**

 When new series are detected in regression, the state is set as **Needs triage**.
 The user can set the state to **Noisy** to indicate it is a false positive due to noise.
-When the state is set to Noisy Dana will configure automatically the regression analysis for that benchmark for the analysis to be similar.
+When the state is set to Noisy, Dana will configure automatically the regression analysis for that benchmark for the analysis to be similar.
 If it is a true positive, the user can set the state to **Regression confirmed** to indicate that is an unexpected regression or set the state to **Intended behavior** for regressions that are expected.
 When the state is set to Intended behavior, Dana automatically set the regression analysis base to the first buildId of the regression and the regression status will become similar.

 When the regression disappears (status becomes similar due to work on the software) the regression disappears from the regressions page automatically.